abhijayrana/pse-data-processing/README.md

 # PSE Data Processor

-This script formats Engagebay data in an Excel sheet, addressing issues with inconsistent formatting and Excel's automatic calculations, one usecase is cleanup for Hubspot import.
+This project contains scripts to format Engagebay data in Excel sheets, addressing issues with inconsistent formatting and Excel's automatic calculations, useful for cleanup before Hubspot import.

 ## Prerequisites